linode/docs/docs/platform/linode-gpu/getting-started-with-gpu/index.md

     yum install pciutils
 {{< /note >}}

+1. [Install the dependencies](#install-dependencies) that NVIDIA's drivers may rely on.

 ## Install Dependencies

 Some dependencies may need to be installed prior to installing your driver.
-Listed below are the steps for installing these packages on many popular distributions:
+Listed below are the commands for installing these packages on many popular distributions:

-### Ubuntu 18
+### Ubuntu 18.10

     sudo apt-get install build-essential

 ### Debian 9
+S
     sudo apt-get install build-essential
     sudo apt-get install linux-headers-`uname -r`